Out of Gas: The End of the Age of Oil: Synopsis

-The book gives the scientific view that the age of petroleum is coming to an end, and the future is dangerously insecure.
+The book gives the scientific view that the age of petroleum is coming to an end, and the energy future is dangerously insecure.
 Oil demand will shortly exceed the production capacity of even the largest suppliers.
 The book describes how the world economy is moving towards an uneasy transition.
 In this book, Goodstein rejected the notion that after peak occurs new alternative sources of energy will be able to fuel industry at the same level.
 Evidence for imminent decrease in world oil production and consequential economic impact and the viability of alternative sources of energy have been presented in the book.

 The book begins by citing the work of M. King Hubbert.
 Then Goodstein briefly mentions thermodynamics, electromagnetism and geology.
 He then describes the alternative energy technologies.
 He opines that the alternative energy technologies will not be effective because of the time it will take to improve them for continuing the present day industry.
 According to the book, the age of oil is ending.
 Oil supply will shortly begin to decline, precipitating a global crisis.
 Even if coal and natural gas are substituted for some of the oil, human civilization will start to run out of fossil fuels by the end of the 21st century.
 He concludes with the warning: "Civilization as we know it will come to an end sometime in this century unless we can find a way to live without fossil fuels".